 Accommodations.
 You will be staying in local hotels with a 3-4 star western standard rating (usually considered 5+ stars by local standards) .
 We will also spend one night on a cruise ship in Ha Long Bay.

 Meals.
 On your journey you will have the opportunity try lots of local foods.
 Hopefully never repeating anything twice.
 All breakfasts will be included plus 5 lunches and 5 dinners. .
 Alcoholic beverages are not included.
 Please note that a couple of breakfasts will not be available right away because we will be leaving too early in the morning.
 Please bring 2-3 of your favorite power bars to get you through 1-3 hours before we can find something!
 There are no McD's breakfast drive through in Vietnam!

 Documents.Visa requirements for visiting Vietnam.
 Citizens of most western countries with a valid passport are required to apply for an entry visa to Vietnam.
 You may apply via your local embassy or consulate office.
 Although our session will only be in Vietnam if you plan to continue on in Asia and return to Vietnam after you will need to apply for a multi entry visa.
 You are responsible for fulfilling your own visa requirements.
 Registration does not include visa fees.
 US residents may apply for visas 6 months prior to their visit via the consulate office.

 Itinerary.
-Your journey begins with a welcome dinner in the capital city of Hanoi.
+Your journey begins with a welcome dinner in the capital city of Hanoi January 30.
 The next day we will fly directly to Hue via.
-With a half day available and everyon exhausted from travel we'll spend that first afternoon on a boat visiting a couple of temples and photographing the local fisthermen.
+With a half day available and everyone exhausted from travel we'll spend that first afternoon on a boat visiting a couple of temples and photographing the local fisthermen.

 Day 3 & 4 Will be spent in Hue visiting the tombs of Ancient rulers like Minh Mang and Khai Dinh and many others.
 There will be a few temples to explore as well.